-The observed increases in marine mortality of salmon almost certainly mean that a greater proportion of the fish going to sea are being consumed by predators, but it is unclear whether this is a direct effect (e.g. the result of an increase in the number of predators) or a secondary effect (e.g. reduced fitness of the fish or other factors making them more vulnerable to predation).
-As a result of over-exploitation in human consumption fisheries, the numbers of large predatory fishes in the north Atlantic capable of catching salmon is at an all time low.
+Although by-catch losses to pelagic fisheries for other species undoubtedly contribute to the attrition of some salmon populations, the evidence for high marine mortality is so widespread that increased "natural" losses to predation appear to be the primary explanation despite the fact that, because of over-exploitation in human consumption fisheries, the numbers of large predatory fishes in the north Atlantic capable of catching salmon is at an all time low.
 However, there has been no such reduction in the numbers of surface-feeding and diving bird populations, nor in those of large marine mammals like dolphins and Atlantic grey seals, indeed, grey seal numbers are currently at record levels sustained, perhaps, by dead and dying fish discarded from fishing vessels.
-There is therefore remains a need to assess whether increased predator numbers in specific regions of the ocean or at specific times could account for observed reductions in marine survival of salmon.
-If this is demonstrated, direct investigation of predation on salmon could be focused on estimating losses to marine mammals and birds in areas where the problem appears greatest.
+On this evidence, direct investigation of predation on salmon should currently be focused on estimating losses to marine mammals and birds.